You’ve done several missions with MSF as a nurse. Looking back, do you remember encountering any kids with pneumonia?

 What did you do then?

 I went to the doctor and said, “There’s this child… he’s breathing so weird.”
 And the doctor said to bring him to her immediately.
-I told the mother to come, and I stayed to observe, because I saw how worried the doctor was.
+I told the mother to come, and I stayed to observe because I saw how worried the doctor was.
 The doctor had worked her whole career in this context — helping underserved people — and to see her so concerned was alarming.
-It took me awhile before I understood that the baby had pneumonia.
-And I really felt bad afterwards, because I didn’t think the baby was in as bad of a condition as he was.
+It took me a while before I understood that the baby had pneumonia.
+And I really felt bad afterward, because I didn’t think the baby was in as bad of a condition as he was.
 I told you, I never saw any child come in with that kind of sickness before.

 When you were practicing as a nurse in Italy, you never saw a child like that?

 No, no. In Italy, most of the kids are vaccinated against pneumonia.
 And if they do get sick with respiratory illnesses, the access to healthcare is pretty good and we can treat the child early.

 What’s the biggest difference between a pediatric ward in Italy and one in an MSF setting?

 There’s no crying in the pediatric wards in MSF settings.
 There is no sound.
 Maybe just the normal sounds of a clinic, like the nurse walking or maybe the sound of a mother.
 It is not a pediatric ward as you imagine.
 When kids are very sick, they don’t really cry.
 It is very striking, because one of the serious signs of how sick a kid is, is when they don’t cry.
 Or when they cry without tears.

 It’s crazy how, depending on where you’re born, your chances of survival can vary so greatly.
 What happened to the child in Colombia?